grrowl/everyonesplaylist/README.md

 - controllers.js defines the controllers.
 MUST respond with something that resolves to a `{ response, code }`-shaped object (either object itself or a promise which resolves to the value)
+- experiments.js are experiments fired by the `experiment` controller

 ## credits